 Niki Lindroth von Bahr is an artist and animation director based in Stockholm.
-Her award winning short films The Burden (2017), Bath House (2014) and Tord and Tord (2010) has been screened at festivals like Cannes, Berlinale, Toronto and Sundance.
+Her award winning short films Something to Remember (2019), The Burden (2017), Bath House (2014) and Tord and Tord (2010) has been screened at festivals like Cannes, Berlinale, Toronto and Sundance.
 The Burden has since its premiere in 2017 won 82 awards, including the Cristal for Best Short Film in Annecy, Best International Short Film in Toronto and Guldbaggen for Best Short Film.

 Niki got her master degree in fine arts from The Royal Institute of Art in 2016.
 She is represented as an artist by Stene Projects Gallery in Stockholm and as a director by Nexus Studios in London.
-Niki is also a costume designer and has been working for artists like Fever Ray and David Bowie.
+She is also a costume designer and has been working for artists like Fever Ray and David Bowie.

 Introduction (from Stene Projects Gallery)